Month to Month Rental Agreement

-A month-to-month lease agreement, or “tenancy at will”, is a real estate contract between a landlord and tenant that can be cancelled by either party with written notice.
+A month-to-month rental agreement, or “tenancy at will”, is a real estate contract between a landlord and tenant that can be canceled by either party with written notice.
 The minimum notice period depends on the State laws where the property is located but is commonly thirty (30) days.
 In order to cancel, the landlord or tenant will be required to send the other party a notice to quit via certified mail with return receipt or by hand-deliver.

 - New Hampshire